wein.plus

 Log in Become a Member

-Term of Japanese origin for the now scientifically recognised fifth taste sensation perceived by the presence of glutamate in food or drink.
-Chemically, glutamate is the sodium salt of the amino acid glutamine.
-Amino acids are the basic building materials for proteins.
-This substance develops flavour-enhancing properties in food and plays a special role in the palatability and acceptance of many foods.
-Glutamate (or glutamic acid) is found in almost all proteins as a building block, which means it is consumed with almost every meal.
+The fifth scientifically recognised taste sensation alongside bitter, salty, sour and sweet.
+It is perceived through the presence of glutamate in food or drinks.
+Glutamate is the sodium salt of the amino acid glutamine.
+Amino acids are the basic building blocks for proteins.
+The substance develops flavour-enhancing properties in food and plays a special role in the palatability and acceptance of many foods.
+Glutamate (glutamic acid) is found as a building block in almost all proteins and is consumed with almost every meal.
 Vegetable proteins can even contain up to 40 % glutamic acid.
-However, glutamate must not be confused with gluten (gluten protein), to which some people are allergic.
+However, glutamate should not be confused with gluten (gluten protein), to which some people have an allergic reaction.

 Voices of our members